Godrej Consumer Products

+On January 16, 2024, Godrej Consumer Products Limited launched the liquid detergent Godrej Fab in southern India.

 History

 The consumer products business was part of the erstwhile Godrej Soaps Limited (GSL) and was demerged into Godrej Consumer Products Limited in April 2001, pursuant to a scheme of demerger approved by the Honorable High Court of Judicature, Mumbai, dated 14 March 2001.

 Acquisitions

 GCPL has bought out foreign companies such as Keyline Brands Limited (United Kingdom) in 2005, Rapidol (Pty) Limited in 2006, and Godrej Global Mid East FZE in 2007 and Argencos in Argentina, and later acquired Cosmética Nacional, a Chilean company.

 In 2015, Godrej announced it had fully acquired a 100% equity stake in South African hair extensions firm Frika Hair.

 Business categories

 GCPL operates in the domestic and international markets in the 'personal and household care' segment.
 Some of the categories are soaps, hair colourants, professional hair care products, toiletries and liquid detergents.
 In 2012, it made an entry into fast-growing air freshener category by launching a new fragrance product "aer" in the market.